llvm/llvm-project/llvm/docs/LangRef.rst

 The first argument is a pointer to a ``va_list`` element to initialize.
 The second argument is a pointer to a ``va_list`` element to copy from.
+The address spaces of the two arguments must match.

 Semantics:
 """"""""""